infra-kiwi/kiwi-blog/README.md

 * [0010-cdk-shared-items](./0010-cdk-shared-items): This example shows how to use the "shared items" concept to share an EventBus among multiple stacks, without having to explicitly pass around the dependency.
 * [0011-cdk-tagging-aspects](./0011-cdk-tagging-aspects): This example shows some use cases of the AWS CDK [Aspects](https://docs.aws.amazon.com/cdk/v2/guide/aspects.html) feature.
+* [0012-cdk-lambda-github](./0012-cdk-lambda-github) This example shows how to set up a Lambda function that listens to GitHub webhooks and answers back.

 ## Boilerplate (CDK)